grnet/synnefo/docs/admin-guide.rst

-queue-retry                    Resend messages from Dead Letter queues to original exchanges resource-export-cyclades       Export Cyclades resources in JSON format. service-export-cyclades        Export Cyclades services in JSON format. reconcile-servers              Reconcile servers of Synnefo DB with state of Ganeti backend reconcile-networks             Reconcile networks of Synnefo DB with state of Ganeti backend reconcile-pools                Check consistency of pool resources
+queue-retry                    Resend messages from Dead Letter queues to original exchanges resource-export-cyclades       Export Cyclades resources in JSON format. service-export-cyclades        Export Cyclades services in JSON format. subnet-create                  Create a subnet subnet-inspect                 Inspect a subnet in DB subnet-list                    List subnets subnet-modify                  Modify a subnet reconcile-servers              Reconcile servers of Synnefo DB with state of Ganeti backend reconcile-networks             Reconcile networks of Synnefo DB with state of Ganeti backend reconcile-pools                Check consistency of pool resources